marionnewlevant/craft-picture/README.md

 - sizes: optional sizes attribute
 - widths: array of pixel widths.
 Must have at least one
-- aspectRatio: optional aspect ratio
+- aspectRatio: optional aspect ratio, width / height.
+Values &lt; 1 for portrait, values &gt; 1 for landscape.
 - transform: additional craft transform parameters (width is set by the plugin, and so is height if the aspect ratio is specified)

 Each source can have all of those, plus